Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S8.png)

-Install the battery protection module and connect the battery cable and connector.
+Connect the battery protection module using the battery cable to the Battery Connector.
 Use the Electronic System Architecture.

 ### Step 9: DC / DC Converter